Advertisement

 a middle aged Latina woman smiles and walks in a park with a male friend

 Many people want to quit smoking but aren’t sure if they can completely commit to a plan yet.
-If you’re not ready to give up tobacco, there are other lifestyle changes you can make now to improve your health.
+If you’re not ready to give up tobacco, there are other lifestyle changes you can make now to improve your health, like exercising regularly and eating a healthy diet.

 Group of people eating pizza